 What’s interesting- there are still many people (especially in Germany) who are fighting for getting back Gdansk.
 They want to separate it from Poland and make free city again.

-Gdansk interesting facts no 3:
+7. Intersting Gdansk facts no 3:

 Gdansk set the Poland free from Soviet domination.